-29. Cold-In-Place Recycling (CIR) Partial Depth, Item SPV.0180.01; Asphalt Stabilizing Agent, Item SPV.0195.01.
+28. Cold In Place Recycling (CIR) Pavement Partial Depth, Item SPV.0180.01; Asphalt Stabilizing Agent, Item SPV.0195.01.

-This work consists of the milling, crushing, and screening (as necessary) of the existing HMA pavement to the width and depth specified on the plans.
-The processed material shall be blended with foamed asphalt stabilizing agent, water, and other additives as necessary, and required by the mix design, for placement and compaction of this mixture in accordance with the plans and specifications.
+This work consists of the partial depth milling, crushing, and screening (as necessary) of the existing HMA pavement to the width and depth specified on the plans.
+The processed material shall be blended with engineered emulsified or foamed asphalt stabilizing agent, water, and other additives as necessary, and required by the mix design, for placement and compaction of this mixture according to the plans and specifications.